 Scopus Author ID: 57193603792

 Jerome, Lee and Elwick, Alex and Kazim, Raza (2019) The impact of the Prevent Duty on schools: a review of the evidence.
 British Educational Research Journal .
-ISSN 0141-1926 (Accepted/In press)
+ISSN 0141-1926 (Published online first)

-Elwick, Alex and Jerome, Lee (2019) Balancing securitization and education in schools: teachers’ agency in implementing the Prevent duty.
+Elwick, Alex and Jerome, Lee (2019) Balancing securitisation and education in schools: teachers' agency in implementing the Prevent duty.
 Journal of Beliefs and Values .
-ISSN 1361-7672 (Accepted/In press)
+ISSN 1361-7672 (Published online first)

 Jerome, Lee and Elwick, Alex (2019) Identifying an educational response to the prevent policy: student perspectives on learning about terrorism, extremism and radicalisation.
 British Journal of Educational Studies, 67 (1). pp. 97-114.
 ISSN 0007-1005